youssefm/personal/wisdom.md

 * Don’t treat mocks or designs as the absolute truth, there is always room for negotiation
 * A decision that is correct in one context might be wrong in another
 * Names are important (https://journal.stuffwithstuff.com/2016/06/16/long-names-are-long/)
+* Threading is for working in parallel, async is for waiting in parallel

 * Roles of a Tech lead
 	* Assigning the right projects to the right people